Drinking Water Makes Me Nauseous

 Often, nausea is a sign of dehydration.
 But one less common reason for nausea is drinking too much water.
 Drinking excessive water in a short time can lead to hyponatremia.
 Hyponatremia is an electrolyte imbalance characterized by a sodium level in the blood that is less than 135 mEq/L.

-Your kidneys are in charge of filtering the water you drink and keeping the fluid levels in your bloodstream balanced.
-When you drink too much water, sodium levels fluctuate and your kidneys have to work even harder, causing a stressful reaction from your hormones that leaves your body stressed, and in extreme cases can be fatal.
-This condition is called “water intoxication.”
-As a result of water intoxication, you may experience nausea.
+Your kidneys filter the water you drink and keep the fluid levels in your bloodstream balanced.
+When you drink too much water, sodium levels fluctuate, and your kidneys have to work even harder, causing hormones that leave your body stressed.
+In extreme cases, this condition, called “water intoxication,” can be fatal.

-Drinking a lot of water in between and after meals
+Drinking a lot of water in between, during, and after meals

 Drinking a lot of water between meals slows digestion because your stomach is busy breaking down the food.
 Additionally, drinking water after or with a meal causes stomach contents to expand.